dogado-group/json-api-server/docs/01-json-api-server.md

 // create the server
 $jsonApi = new JsonApiServer(new Deserializer(), new Serializer());

-// add your request handlers to the registry of the json api server
+// Add your request handlers to the registry of the json api server.
+You can either pass an instance or a callable.
-$jsonApi->addHandler('customResources', new YourCustomRequestHandler());
+$jsonApi->addHandler('customResources', fn () => new YourCustomRequestHandler());

 // create the json api request
 $request = new Request(